Lakhimpur violence: Supreme Court directs Uttar Pradesh to protect witnesses, expedite recording of statements

-The Supreme Court on Tuesday directed the Uttar Pradesh government to grant protection to the witnesses of the Lakhimpur Kheri violence case in which eight people including four farmers were killed during a farmers' protest.
+The Supreme Court on Tuesday asked the Uttar Pradesh government to file a separate report on the investigation into the second FIR in Lakhimpur Kheri violence in which eight persons, including four farmers and a journalist were killed after being mowed down by an SUV during a protest against the farm laws.

-A bench headed by Chief justice N V Ramana asked the Uttar Pradesh government, represented by senior advocates Harish Salve and Garima Prasad, to record the statements of other relevant witnesses before judicial magistrates under section 164 of the CrPC.
+Taking up a PIL, a bench presided over by Chief Justice N V Ramana also ordered protection of witnesses in the first FIR and expeditious recording of their statements.

-“We direct the District judge concerned to entrust the task of recording of evidence under section 164 of the CrPC to the nearest judicial magistrates available,” said the bench which also comprised justices Surya Kant and Hima Kohli.
+Senior advocate Arun Bhardwaj, representing Ruby Devi, widow of Shyam Sundar, submitted before the bench that her husband's killers were roaming free and no action had been taken against them.

 Check out the latest DH videos here: